 Similarly, a study conducted in Japan reported the efficacy of collagen in sleep deprivation.
 The study found that oral ingestion of glycine (present in collagen) significantly improve the quality of sleep.
 The study found a significant concentration of glycine in cerebrospinal fluid and plasma that is associated with the decline in core body temperature.
 A decline in core body temperature is associated with improvement in sleep quality.
 The onset of sleep is known to involve a decrease in the core body temperature.
 Besides this, glycine maintains a low core body temperature in humans during sleep .

 Another case-control study checks the efficacy of glycine in comparison with placebo.
-The subjects ingested glycine before bed reported a significant decrease in fatigue and improve the quality of sleep .
+The subjects ingested glycine before bed reported a significant decrease in fatigue and improve the quality of your beauty sleep .

 - Axe, J. What is Collagen?
 7 Ways Collagen Can Boost Your Health.
 2015; Available from: http://draxe.com/what-is-collagen/.

 - Medical News Today.
 What is collagen?
 What does collagen do?
 2015; Available from: http://www.medicalnewstoday.com/articles/262881.php.

 - Mandal, A. What is Collagen?
 2015; Available from: http://www.news-medical.net/health/What-is-Collagen.aspx.